rrwick/Porechop/README.md

 Porechop is a tool for finding and removing adapters from [Oxford Nanopore](https://nanoporetech.com/) reads.
 Adapters on the ends of reads are trimmed off, and when a read has an adapter in its middle, it is treated as chimeric and chopped into separate reads.
 Porechop performs thorough alignments to effectively find adapters, even at low sequence identity.

+Porechop also supports demultiplexing of Nanopore reads that were barcoded with the [Native Barcoding Kit](https://store.nanoporetech.com/native-barcoding-kit-1d.html).

 I have written Porechop for and tested it on 1D Nanopore reads.
-Its performance on 2D or 1D<sup>2</sup> reads is unknown, so use with caution on those datasets!
+Its performance is unknown on 2D or 1D<sup>2</sup> reads, so use with caution on those datasets!

 # Table of contents